-Saturday and Sunday afternoons filled with hours of gridiron action can fire up quite an appetite in a sports fan.
-Whether you and your family are rooting for the same team or are on opposite sides of a heated rivalry, everyone can agree on the need for snacks to make the day even better.
+Whether you and your family are rooting for the same team or not, everyone can agree on the need for snacks to make game day even better.

 1. Bacon-Wrapped Breadsticks